How to Do an SEO Page Audit and Skyrocket Your Rankings

 SEO Audit Checklist

-A successful SEO page audit involves a comprehensive analysis targeting as many SEO points as possible.
+A successful SEO page audit involves a analysis targeting as many SEO points as possible.
 From improving site architecture to running a site crawl, each aspect is crucial to refining your search traffic, site speed, and other indicators.

 Besides that, you can organize your SEO audit into steps: